krishula/AzureMLCapstone/README.md

 Parameters of the model were:
   - Inverse of Regularization Strength, C = 0.61
   - Maximum number of iterations to converge, max_iter = 1200

+### Future Improvements
+  - Model can be improved by using a less aggressive early stopping policy like truncation stopping policy.
+It cancels a percentage of lowest performing runs at each evaluation interval.
+Runs are compared using the primary metric.
+This can help up the number of models with higher accuracy.
-Model can be improved by using a less aggressive early stopping policy and Gridsampling for parameter sampling since it uses all the possible values from the search space.
+  - We can use Gridsampling instead of random sampling since it uses all the possible values from the search space.
+It might get us a model with even better accuracy.
+  - Data denoising can also be performed to cut down on the values for the datasets that might deviate the models from better accuracies.
+  - We can try using the timeit() function to test out how fast the models respond to network deployments and result outputs.

 Following are screenshots of the `RunDetails` widget as well as a screenshot of the best model:

 **Run Details**

+After configuring auto ml we submit the run. remote_run = experiment.submit(automl_config, show_output = True)
+We have flagged "show_output" = True to see the details as shown below.

 ![alt txt] (https://github.com/krishula/AzureMLCapstone/blob/main/Screenshots/Hyperdrive1.png)